No passwords, no registration, no paywalls, no popups, no AI

 A. Hi Rebekah.
 The 3rd picture is a bit out of focus, but seems to show yellowish nickel plating exposed; the 4th picture shows small pits already forming.

-In my opinion, no, the plating is not satisfactory -- even in appearance, let alone function.
+In my opinion, no, the plating is not satisfactory -- even in appearance, let alone function!

-If a very large company, with inspectors and quality assurance people, feels that they get get quality plating done in China, they're probably right.
+If a very large company, with inspectors and quality assurance people, feels that they can get quality plating done in China, they're probably right.
 But when a small company "throws it over the wall", this is what often happens.
 Chrome plating can be done so well that it will last on a truck bumper for decades in the worst possible environmental conditions, or so poorly that the components are already pitted before being put into service.

-Good luck in negotiating with the company you bought the poles from, but a warning in case you're not familiar with court: you can get guesses from strangers viewing photographs, but you'll need to retain a consultant if you want expert opinion that you can actually use.
+Good luck in negotiating with the company you bought the poles from, but a warning in case you're not familiar with court: you can get guesses from readers viewing photographs, but you'll need to retain a consultant if you want expert opinion that you can actually use.

 Regards,